aspose-cells/Aspose.Cells-Doc-md/turkish/pythonnet/developer-guide/pivot-tables/manage-value-fields/_index.tr.md

 {{% alert color="primary" %}}
 `PivotTable.values_field` does not work if there is no or only one value field.
 {{% /alert %}}

-The scenarios below walk through three end-to-end examples that demonstrate each capability described above against the same pivot structure.

 ## Scenario 1 — Dragging a Base Field into the Value Region